viktorbrech/aider-card-template/README.md

-# HubSpot CRM React UI Extension -- Project Template
+# HubSpot CRM React UI Extension -- Aider Template

 This template is for use with an Aider based code generation loop.